Oshimia/leaderboards/README.md

 # Leaderboards

 Leaderboards is a website that uses a Google Sheets document as a simple interface and data storage solution to create personalized leaderboards.
 By using a Google Apps Script extension, your spreadsheet data is exported to your website in a user-friendly format.This is designed so that you don't need any coding knowledge or experience, just follow the instructions and add your information to a Google Sheet to create your own free leaderboard website.
+You can see the working leaderboard here: https://oshimia.github.io/leaderboards/

 ## Getting Started